ceordonez/LGR_SurfFlux/README.md

 ## Instalation

-Install python3

-Libraries used:
+Required libraries:
 - Pandas
 - xlswriter
 - Matplotlib

-## Using pipenv and virtual environment (recommended)
-Install pipenv

-    pip3 install pipenv --user

-find the user directory used by pip3

-    python -m site --user-base

-Add the user directory in the PATH envirment variable

-Clone the repository and execute inside the directory of the repository

-    git clone

-    pipenv shell

-You can change the version of python3 in your PC change the Pipfile

-Then install the libraries requires

-    pipenv install

-## Quick manual

-### Using pipenv
-Before run the program execute in the folder of the program
-    pipenv shell
+- PyYaml

 ### All users
-Configurate the config\_file.py document
+Configurate the config.yml document

-Execute python main.py in the terminal or click (only windows users) in the main.py file to run the program.
+Execute python main.py in the terminal or click (only Windows users) in the main.py file to run the program.

 Select the starting and end point for each flux.

-The program it will create a folder results inside of your path\_out.
+The program it will create a folder results inside your path\_out.

 Results consis in:
 - Excel with a tab per LGR data selected and one tab with the results.